BlinkovYevhenGit/CORD-19_articles_ELasticsearch_engine/README.md

 *	Data Indexing
 *	Searching in ElasticSearch

->The reason for composing the second system is to examine if an exclusion of “Keywords selection” and “Text Lemmatisation” steps from the whole sequence means a deterioration of search accuracy.
+>The reason for composing the second system is to examine if an exclusion of “Keywords selection” and “Text Lemmatisation” steps from the whole sequence means a deterioration of search accuracy.<br><br>

->This hypothesis implies that a text of an original state is harder to be searched for due to the large amount of unnecesary words that occur in a majority of documents.
-Thus, the probability of obtaining irrelevant documents with the same words from a query is very high.
+This hypothesis implies that a text of an original state is harder to be searched for due to the large amount of unnecesary words that occur in a majority of documents.
+Thus, the probability of obtaining irrelevant documents with the same words from a query is very high.<br><br>

-> In contrast to it, a processed text, that contains only lemmatised keywords, delivers all essential information while having a brief form that is more convenient for a search.
+In contrast to it, a processed text, that contains only lemmatised keywords, delivers all essential information while having a brief form that is more convenient for a search.

 In table 1 all precision and recall values for each of the query and each of the system are represented.